 On these days . . .

 Which is almost everyday mind you – I search for the simplest of recipes for dinner.
-This one pairs bay scallops – which are rich in vitamin B-12, selenium, zinc, magnesium, choline, phosphorous – with the healthy fats found in homemade mayo, all wrapped up in the 56 minerals and trace elements found in nori seaweed.
+This chipotle spicy scallop roll recipe pairs bay scallops – which are rich in vitamin B-12, selenium, zinc, magnesium, choline, phosphorous – with the healthy fats found in homemade mayo, all wrapped up in the 56 minerals and trace elements found in nori seaweed.

 Oh, and they’re absolutely delicious.
 The mild sweetness of scallops perfectly complements the smokey finish of chipotle peppers, and the rice/cauliflower rice adds a layer of texture that reminds me of my junk-food burrito days of yore.
 Make, eat, and be satisfied!

-- 2 cups cooked white rice or cauliflower rice (Why white rice?)
+- 2 cups cooked white rice (Why white rice? – or use cauliflower rice)

 - 1 bunch green onions